ali-layken/BurstUI/posts/Build_Your_Own_VPN.md

 The pihole folders should create themselves but you can create them manually if needed using `mkdir etc-pihole etc-dnsmasq`, but be mindful of the [rwx permissions] since rootless containers don't have many.

-### Running & Stopping
+### Running & Stopping (Linux)

-Since we aren't using rootful containers podman-compose will have a hard time starting pihole on port 53 which is the special privileged default DNS port.
+Since we aren't using rootful containers podman-compose linux will give us a hard time starting pihole on port 53 which is the special privileged default DNS port.
 There are many ways to setup linux environments that depend on your enemies.
-I'll just share what I did to allow podman-compose to run these rootless containers:
+I find no security related difference between letting pihole use 53 or mapping pihole to 1053 and then forwarding all 53 requests to 1053 so I wont setup port forwarding.
+Here's how to start the softwares:

 ```shellsession
 $ sudo sysctl -w  net.ipv4.ip_unprivileged_port_start=0